GoldenStarCode/trjtrypy/README.rst

 In this package these functionalities can be accessed by the implemented curve2vec function.

-2. d_Q distance of two trajecetories
+2. d_Q distance of two trajectories
 =====================================

 The d_Q distance of two trajectories is the normalized Euclidean distance between two vectorized trajectories via above feature mappings.

 In this package this functionality is given by d_Q function.

 3. d_Q_pi distance of two trajectories
 =========================================

 This is the normalized l^p-distance of the associated argmin points on trajectories obtained by landmarks Q.

 In this package this is provided by d_Q_pi function.

 4. Visualizations
 ===================

 4.1.
 Drawing landmarks and trajectories
 #######################################